alisiyararslan/Android-Depression-Test/README.md

 # Android-Depression-Test

+While this application was being developed, it was adapted from David Burns' "Burns Depression Scale".
+Depression Test application contains 25 questions and users can answer these questions starting from "Not At All" to "Extremely".
+People using the Depression Test app can rate their own symptoms and find a semi-reliable indicator of the presence or absence of depression symptoms.
+Depression Test application cannot be used for diagnosis or treatment purposes in any way.
+For conditions requiring diagnosis and treatment, please contact the competent authorities.

 **Used Technologies:** Kotlin, Fragment, Navigation, RxJava, Room, MPAndroidChart

 **Home Page:** The user encounters this page when he first opens the application.
 On this page, the user is given brief information about how to use the application.
 There is a south menu at the bottom.
 The same menu is used on all pages belonging to the application (main activity), not to the page (fragment).